Martha on the $1 Bill

 Under the provisions of his will, George Washington declared that the 123 slaves that he owned outright (separate from the dower slaves that would be distributed among the Custis heirs) were to gain their freedom after his wife’s death.
 There was a fear that these slaves could revolt and kill Martha in order to gain their freedom.
 Rumors circulated about a suspicious fire at Mount Vernon that may have been set by slaves.

 Fearing for her life, Martha, at the urging of relatives, decided to free her deceased husband’s slaves early.
 On January 1, 1801, a bit more than a year after George’s death, Washington’s slaves gained their liberty.

 Martha’s health, always somewhat precarious, declined precipitously after the passing of George Washington.
 Just two and a half years after her husband and to the dismay of her extended family, Martha Washington died on May 22, 1802.

 Martha’s death brought the Custis heirs even greater riches.
 Each of Martha’s four grandchildren received substantial amounts of land and money that been held in trust for them for years.
-Moreover, each received a share of the so-called “dower slaves,” the descendants of the slaves once owned by Martha’s first husband, Daniel Parke Custis.
-In 1831, after being moved from Mount Vernon’s old tomb to the new tomb, Martha’s remains were placed into a marble sarcophagus that stands near her husband’s at Mount Vernon to this day.
+Moreover, each received a share of the so-called “dower slaves,” the descendants of the enslaved people once owned by Martha’s first husband, Daniel Parke Custis.